gantry/docs-old/Docs/joomla/customize/INDEX.md

 </div>
 ~~~

 The position now will appear after we have configured the Gantry portion to recognize it.
-Until then it will not work properly.
+Until then, it will not work properly.

 Step 3: Adding Position to Gantry Framework
 -------------------------------------------
 Open `templateDetails.xml` and scroll down to the "positions" tag where the default Gantry positions are listed.
-Under here we will need to add our "row module" positions a through f as in the example below:
+Under here we will need to add our "row module" positions a through f, as in the example below:

 ~~~ .xml
 <position>example-a</position>